EnochAmeyaw/py4e-int/_sources/lists/listFunctions.rst

 .. mchoice:: listFunct_MC_sum
     :practice: T
-    :answer_a: True
-    :answer_b: False
+    :answer_a: The max functions can work on any list.
+    :answer_b: The len functions can work on any list.
+    :answer_c: The sum functions can work on any list.
+    :answer_d: All of the above,
     :correct: b
-    :feedback_a: The max and len functions can work on any list.
+    :feedback_a: Try again!
+This is true.
+The max functions can work on any list.
+    :feedback_b: Try again!
+This is true.
+The max len functions can work on any list
+    :feedback_c: Correct!
+The sum functions cannot work on any list.
-    :feedback_b: The max and len functions can work on any list, but the sum function can only work on lists made of numbers.
+    :feedback_d: Try Again!
+The max and len functions can work on any list,  but the sum function can only work on lists made of numbers.

-    True or False?
-The max, sum, and len functions can work on any list.
+    Which of the following statements are false about the list functions?

 We could rewrite an earlier program that computed the average of a list of numbers entered by the user using a list.